-$$\mathcal{A}r = \sum{\chi\zeta} T{\chi r} A{\chi\zeta}(\tau) \quad . \tag{2.2}$$
+$$\mathcal{A}r = \sum{\chi\zeta} T{\chi r} A{\chi\zeta}(\tau) \,. \tag{2.2}$$

 The decay amplitudes $A{\chi\zeta}(\tau)$ can be calculated using the isobar model, in which the decay of X is described as a series of sequential two-body decays into intermediate resonances (isobars), which eventually decay into the final state observed in the experiment.
-The sequence of two-body decays is calculated using a suitable spin formalism [59], taking into account isospin and Bose symmetry.
+The sequence of two-body decays is calculated using a suitable spin formalism [60], taking into account isospin and Bose symmetry.
 An important feature of the two-body amplitudes is the factorization into an angular part, described e.g. by Wigner-D-functions, and a dynamical part.
-The dynamical part contains the respective Clebsch-Gordan coefficients for a given two-body decay, a dynamical function parametrizing the dependence of the amplitude on the mass of the decaying state ("isobar parameterization"), and the partial-wave decay amplitude (sometimes also called "isobar factor") which represents the overlap of the wave function of the mother particle with the two-body wave function of the daughter particles.
-In the analysis framework used, these amplitudes are assumed to be independent of the two-body kinematics, and are thus absorbed into the respective production amplitudes, which then depend not only on the quantum numbers χ of X, but also on the specific decay channel ζ , summarized as $\xi \equiv \chi \zeta$ in $T{\xi r}^{-1}$.
-Current work which focuses on implementing unitarity constraints in the isobar model are summarized in Sec.
-3 .
+The dynamical part contains the respective Clebsch-Gordan coefficients for a given two-body decay, a dynamical function parameterizing the dependence of the amplitude on the mass of the decaying state ("isobar parameterization"), and the partial-wave decay amplitude (sometimes also called "isobar factor") which represents the overlap of the wave function of the mother particle with the two-body wave function of the daughter particles.
+In the analysis framework used, these amplitudes are assumed to be independent of the two-body kinematics, and are thus absorbed into the respective production amplitudes, which then depend not only on the quantum numbers χ of X, but also on the specific decay channel ζ , summarized as $\xi \equiv \chi \zeta$ in $T{\xi r}$.

 Complications to the isobar model arising from unitarity constraints are difficult to treat theoretically and are usually neglected with the argument that normally not all possible decay modes of the intermediate state X are fit simultaneously, but only a small subset or even a single final state is considered.
 Unitarity in the two-body subsystems is also an issue if more than one (narrow) isobar is included for a given state X because then the partial-wave decay amplitudes may no longer be considered constant, but will depend on the two-body kinematics.
-An analysis of the reaction $N\pi \to N\pi\pi$ incorporating unitarity in the two-body isobar channels using dispersion relations [60] has come to the conclusion that the results are compatible with an analysis ignoring the constraints [61].
+An analysis of the reaction $\pi N \to \pi \pi N$ incorporating unitarity in the two-body isobar channels using dispersion relations [61] has come to the conclusion that the results are compatible with an analysis ignoring the constraints [62].
 With the much larger data sets available today, this issue is certainly worth being revisited.
+Current work which focuses on implementing unitarity constraints in the isobar model are summarized in Sec.
+3.